 Create a broad list of keywords, brainstorm with your team if required.
 You can use tools like Google Ad keywords planner, Alexa’s keyword difficulty tool, Ahrefs, or any other tool mentioned above.

-If you are running ads for an existing website with a considerable search traffic, you can use download keywords from search console as well.
+If you are running ads for an existing website with a considerable search traffic, you can take help from your Google Analytics and search console data.

 Your Ad account will have following hierarchy

 Account>Campaign>Ad Group(Keywords, ad texts are inside an ad group)

 To begin with, add all your keywords in an excel sheet, bifurcate keywords according to the searcher intent.
 For example, if you are running PPC for a real estate portal, you will have separate campaigns for rental properties and properties for sale.

 With all properties for rent, you will have a set of ad groups for commercial, residential, family homes, bachelor homes, hostels etc.

 Try to add a maximum of 15 keywords in an ad group for a better management.
 Divide further and create one more ad group if you have a higher number of keywords in an ad group.